I know what you're thinking.

 What is perspective?
 Have you thought about it?

-According to Dictionary.com, perspective is: "the state of one's ideas, the facts known to one, etc., in having meaningful interrelationship."
+According to Dictionary.com, perspective is: "the state of one's ideas, the facts known to one, etc., in having a meaningful interrelationship."
 Alright, there are two words in that definition I'd like to look at: the words one and meaningful.

 The word one, here, is referring to one person.
 This makes the word "perspective" a personal word.
 Perspective is unique to you and it's unique to me.
 Your perspective will not ever be the same as another person's perspective.
 You can agree with another person on a general perspective (for example, you and your best friend both believe very strongly that a best friend should be given the right to eat the food in your fridge), but your individual perspectives as to why that's appropriate won't ever be exactly the same.
 Why is that?